Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Study and Dataset

 \subsubsection{Step 2: Judgments}

-Then, raters were asked to evaluate ``how misleading the article was'' on a Likert scale from 1=not misleading at all to 7=false or extremely misleading.
+Then, raters were asked to evaluate ``how misleading the article was'' on a Likert-type question going from 1=not misleading at all to 7=false or extremely misleading.
 The question was designed to solicit a holistic judgment about the article rather than focusing on a fixed set of attributes (such as, a factual claim, the accuracy of the headline, etc.).
 We also avoided using loaded terms such as, ``fake news'' or ``mis/disinformation'' where users may already have preconceived notions about the term \cite{caplanDeadReckoningNavigating2018}.
 We also provided raters with an option to say that they did not have enough information to make a judgment, although the option was rarely used (<3\% of judgments across all articles); these ratings were excluded from the final analysis.

-A second question asked raters to evaluate ``how much harm there would be if people were misinformed about this topic?'' on a Likert scale (1=no harm at all to 7=extremely harmful).
-We framed the question counterfactually to discourage any link between misleading judgments and harm judgments. (see Figure \ref{fig:screen2} in Appendix)
+A second question (also Likert-type) asked raters to evaluate ``how much harm there would be if people were misinformed about this topic'' on a scale (1=no harm at all to 7=extremely harmful).
+We framed the question counterfactually to discourage any link between misleading judgments and harm judgments (see Figure \ref{fig:screen2} \revminor{in Appendix}). \revminor{In regards to taking action against potentially misleading content, researchers \cite{jrDefiningFakeNews2018,jackLexiconLiesTerms2017} and legal scholars \cite{kleinFakeNewsLegal2017} have argued that simply focusing on the accuracy or misleadingness of content is not sufficient to determine the appropriate course of action as it doesn’t differentiate between consequential misinformation (e.g., potentially impacting health, safety, or participation in democratic processes) and less consequential misinformation (e.g., celebrity gossip).
+The potential to cause harm has also been included as an additional factor in platforms’ guidelines against misinformation.
+We designed the question to account for this distinction so that everything that is misleading is not automatically considered harmful and vice versa.
+The question asks about the harm from people being misinformed on the topic because we wanted people to assess whether the topic was one where misinformation would be consequential, even if the particular article did not contain misinformation.}